University Faculty Training

 Process

-I collaborated with subject matter experts at the Center for Teaching, Learning, and Technology (CTLT) at the University of West Florida to ensure the H5P training aligned with the high standards of their previous faculty development programs.
-CTLT is dedicated to fostering transformative teaching and learning environments through quality support, collaborative partnerships, and innovative technology use.
+I collaborated with subject matter experts at the University of West Florida Center for Teaching, Learning, and Technology (CTLT) to align the H5P training with established faculty development standards.
+CTLT’s focus on quality, collaboration, and innovative technology guided the design approach.

 Learning theory